 There are quite a few differences between strategy and tactical planning.
 In short, strategic planning is used to set destination and how you are going to get there, and tactical planning outlines the specific actions you are going to take along the way.
-Below, we’ll expound on strategy vs tactics, the differences and similarities between the two, and explain how you can track the progress of each.
+Below, we’ll expound on tactics vs. strategy, the differences and similarities between the two, and explain how you can track the progress of both.

 A solid strategy reflects the core values of the organization.
 Your strategic team should gather input from across the organization to ensure there’s alignment between the strategy and each department’s priorities.
 All strategies should be actionable.

 When creating a good strategy, focus on the desired end result (the goal).
 Your strategy is the foundation for all activities within the organization, and how it’s crafted will guide decision-making as your teams work to achieve those goals.
 For example, if a furniture company has a goal to expand market share, its strategy could include offering the most competitive prices and always being in stock of common offerings.
 Leadership teams will make decisions that prioritize lower costs.

 A tactic has a clear purpose that aids your strategy.
 It has a finite timeline during which specific activities will be completed and their impacts measured.